Pascale Tremblay, Ph. D.

 Lab coordinator

 Mélissa holds a bachelor's degree in psychology and doctoral studies in neuropsychology.
-She joins the laboratory as a research associate as well as a doctoral student.
+She joins the laboratory as a research associate and lab coordinator.
 Her research interests focus on normal and pathological cognitive aging, as well as the different mechanisms underlying cerebral neuroplasticity.

 Xiyue Zhang, M.Sc.